art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `artwork_ids` *array* - Unique identifiers of the works this artist created.
 * `agent_place_ids` *array* - Unique identifiers of the places this artist is associated with.
 * `site_ids` *array* - Unique identifiers of the microsites this exhibition is a part of
+* `last_updated_source` *string* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
+* `last_updated` *string* - Date and time the resource was updated in the Data Aggregator
 * `last_updated_fedora` *ISO 8601 date and time* - Date and time the resource was updated in LAKE, our digital asset management system
-* `last_updated_source` *string* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
-* `last_updated` *ISO 8601 date and time* - Date and time the resource was updated in the Data Aggregator